European equities closed in the red Tuesday as Greece remained firmly in the spotlight for investors.

 Asia's stock markets bounced back on Tuesday even as Greece inched nearer toward a debt default.

-U.S. stock index futures pointed to a flat to higher open on Wednesday, ahead of more major earnings releases and some key housing data.
+U.S. stock index futures pointed to a sharply higher open on Wednesday, after a deal between Greece and its international creditors looked possible.

 Get the best of CNBC in your inbox